University of Florida Homepage

 The MARC program cannot provide any specific recommendations on taxes, but the following information may be helpful:

-2. If the scholar will be claimed as a dependent by anyone (for example, by parents), then the fellowship “income” will need to be incorporated into their combined income and the information above will apply to them.
-In that case, they will need to evaluate whether it is better financially for the scholar to remain as a dependent or to instead file their own taxes.
+2. If the fellow will be claimed as a dependent by anyone (for example, by parents), then the fellowship “income” will need to be incorporated into their combined income and the information above will apply to them.
+In that case, they will need to evaluate whether it is better financially for the fellow to remain as a dependent or to instead file their own taxes.